ademakov/MainMemory/README.md

 limits.

-As a rule of thumb if the required throughput of the server is less than about 100k requests per second then it might be benefitical to use the single-threaded build.
+As a rule of thumb if the required throughput of the server is less than about 100k requests per second then it might be beneficial to use the single-threaded build.
 Otherwise the multi-threaded build is preferred.